-FEDERAL FAMILY EDUCATION LOANS are offered to eligible students through banks or other lending agencies.
+FEDERAL DIRECT LOANS are offered to eligible students through the Department of Education.
 Repayment begins 6 months after a student leaves college or is enrolled less than half-time.

 FEDERAL TEACH GRANT is available to qualified students who plan to serve as a full-time teacher for at least four years in a high-need field (e.g., bilingual education and English language acquisition, foreign language, mathematics, reading specialist, science, special education) in a public or private elementary or secondary school that serves low-income students.